LibreHealthIO/lh-toolkit/README.md

 [![build status](https://gitlab.com/librehealth/lh-toolkit/badges/master/build.svg)](https://gitlab.com/librehealth/lh-toolkit/commits/master)

+Looking to contribute?
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to get started.

 LibreHealth Toolkit is a software API and user interface components that can be used to create electronic health record systems.
 Read more about the project & find documentation at: http://toolkit.librehealth.io